tze-yang-tung/tze-yang-tung.github.io/content/_index.md

 description: Welcome to my personal website
 ---

-Hello, my name is Tze-Yang, I'm a Research Scientist and Entrepreneur.
+Hello, my name is Tze-Yang, I'm a Research Scientist and Entrepreneur, currently working at Nokia Bell Labs.
-My research lies primarily in the junction between machine learning and communications that enable machine learning.
-In particular, I am interested in the emerging **semantic and goal-oriented communications** paradigm and its relations to machine learning applications.
-I believe that a tight integration between machine learning and communications is essential for future AI developments.
-I also write about topics that I am interested in at my [**personal notebook**](https://r0ymanesco.github.io/my-notes/)
+My work is primarily concerned with developing the interfaces and communication frameworks to connect machine learning agents in distributed systems.
+The greatest impact of my research is the application of traditional concepts in information theory to create the underlying formalism for how AI systems can learn to communicate effectively and efficiently.

 ## Professional Career